dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/sort-filter-page.md

 By [Tom Dykstra](https://github.com/tdykstra) and [Rick Anderson](https://twitter.com/RickAndMSFT)

-The Contoso University sample web application demonstrates how to create ASP.NET Core 1.1 MVC web applications using Entity Framework Core 1.11 and Visual Studio 2017.
+The Contoso University sample web application demonstrates how to create ASP.NET Core MVC web applications using Entity Framework Core and Visual Studio.
 For information about the tutorial series, see [the first tutorial in the series](intro.md).

 In the previous tutorial, you implemented a set of web pages for basic CRUD operations for Student entities.
 In this tutorial you'll add sorting, filtering, and paging functionality to the Students Index page.
 You'll also create a page that does simple grouping.